zulip/zulip/templates/zerver/api/rest-error-handling.md

 {generate_code_example|/rest-error-handling:post|fixture(400_0)}

-## Missing request argument(s)
+## Missing request parameter(s)

-A typical failed JSON response for when a required request argument is not supplied:
+A typical failed JSON response for when a required request parameter is not supplied:

 {generate_code_example|/rest-error-handling:post|fixture(400_1)}